clongcurious1/adopt-a-shelter-pet-ver1/README.md

 In addition to meeting a set of specifications to pass the class, this project also helped me explore adopting a new shelter pet.

 I had the good fortune to adopt an AMAZING shelter dog 11 years ago.
-Through no fault of her own, she had been returned to shelters three times in her life – due to negligent owners and abuse - as a puppy, a pregnant adolescent, and a neglected adult - before I met her as a senior dog at a local shelter pet adoption event.
+Through no fault of her own, she landed at shelters three times in her life – due to negligent owners and abuse - as a puppy, a pregnant adolescent, and a neglected adult - before I met her as a senior dog at a local shelter pet adoption event.

 This project was created in her honor to help educate prospective pet owners and facilitate mutually beneficial, long-term pet/owner relationships.

+**PLEASE READ ENTIRE README BEFORE ATTEMPTING TO CLONE THIS PROJECT**

+Please take a few minutes to skim this ReadMe so that you understand the different sections in the project, notice where Special Instructions come into play, and understand packages you must download to run the program.

+**CLONING A REPOSITORY FROM GITHUB TO YOUR LOCAL MACHINE**

+If you are not familiar with this process, please follow the steps in this article: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 **PACKAGES TO INSTALL**

+Once you have successfully downloaded the project to your local machine, you will also need to install these packages before attempting the run this project.

 **Matplotlib** is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 Documentation: